thoughtspot/thoughtspot.github.io/_admin/loading/delete-data-source-UX.md

 ## Delete a data source

-You can delete data sources from the browser, as long as they were not created by an administrator through `tsload`.
+You can delete data sources from the browser, as long as they were not created by an administrator through `tsload` or Data Connect.

-You can delete data sources from the browser if they were created in the browser.
+You can delete data sources from the browser if they were created from the browser.
 These types of data sources include:

 -   Data imported from the browser.